Home » Symptoms » Cat Symptoms A-Z » Feed Intolerances

 -

 What role does the age of a cat play in feed intolerances?
-Feed intolerances can occur at any age, but older cats may be more susceptible due to a slower metabolism or a weakened immune system.
+Feed intolerances can occur at any age, but older cats may be more susceptible due to a slower metabolism or a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body..

 -

 What types of feed are suitable for cats with intolerances?
-Hypoallergenic diets that contain hydrolyzed proteins or novel proteins are often a good choice for cats with feed intolerances.
+Hypoallergenic diets containing hydrolyzed proteins or novel proteins are often a good choice for cats with feed intolerances.

 -